nathsagar96/json-placeholder-service/README.md

 - `POST /comments`: Create a new comment
 - `PUT /comments/{id}`: Update a comment by ID
 - `DELETE /comments/{id}`: Delete a comment by ID
+- `GET /comments/post/{postId}`: Retrieve all comments by a specific post

 ### Album Endpoints